tgsmith61591/clust4j/README.md

 ## clust4j
-A Java-based set of __unsupervised classification__ clustering algorithms.
-Built and tested under JDK 1.7.0_79
+A Java-based set of __classification__ clustering algorithms.
+Built and tested under JDK 1.7.0_79. *This project is currently in ongoing development for the time being and should not be used in production environments*

 ____
 ### Dependencies: